mmisty/cypress-allure-adapter/README.pack.md

 ## Troubleshooting
 To see debug log run cypress with DEBUG env variable like: `DEBUG=cypress-allure* npm run cy:open`

+### No allure results folder
+- make sure you have enabled plugin by 'allure' env variable
+- to be continued

+### No results in allure folder
+ - make sure you are not overriding confi in plugins (env variables, and events)
+ - to be continued

 ## Credits
 Thanks to [@shelex](https://github.com/shelex), without his plugin this plugin would have been harder to start.